sthinius87/HL-gaps-pub/docs/installation_dev.rst

 ...................

 This step requires a `sphinx` installation, shipped with the installation described above.
 Make sure to activate the environment.
-Since we have a Linux package, build it under Linux.
+Since we have a Linux package, build it under **Linux**.
 Building the documentation under Windos will fail due to the usage of links to tho notebooks.

 .. code-block:: console